MIT 8.372 - Quantum Information Science 3

 Project Proposal Tues, Nov 12

-Problem set 9 Tues, Nov 19
+Problem set 9 Tues, Nov 19 Random vectors and spectrum estimation

 Problem set 10 Tues, Dec 3